The Executive committee consists of five Officers and between five and nine Executive Members elected annually.

 Sucha joined the Ottawa Chapter Executive in 2005, served as Chapter Chair in 2007, and served as Chair of Education Outreach and Chair of GLP.
 Sucha graduated in Electrical Engineering from Queen Mary College, University of London in 1971.
 His career path included defense/IT/telecom work in UK, Canada and USA, including 24 years with Nortel Networks as a Design Engineer, Product Manager and Consulting Services Department Manager.
 After leaving Nortel, he provided consulting services in Hi-Tech start-ups, sustainable & energy technologies.
 He represented some of the Canadian companies on Team Canada Environment Mission abroad, helping to understand environmental issues and advance business.

 Sucha was made a member of PEO’s Order of Honour in 2015 for his work on Sustainability and was awarded the honour of Fellow of Engineers Canada in 2015.

 Tapan Das has M.Sc. in electronics from King’s College, University of London, UK and Ph.D. in microwave electronics from University of Bradford, UK.
-He has professional engineering license from Professional Engineers Ontario (PEO) of Canada and chartered engineer from UK.
+He has professional engineering license from Professional Engineers Ontario (PEO) of Canada.

 He has 38 years of experience in Plessey Semiconductors UK, Nortel Canada and US, Lucent Technologies in US and SGNTT Canada starting from Development Engineer to VP position.
 He is cofounder of Dastalk Telecom Canada.
 He has several technical papers published international journals and conferences.
 He has ten patents.
-He has studied astrology and consciousness and has published several papers in journals.
 He has written two books: “Why Astrology is Science: Five Good Reasons”, and “Solutions to the Mystery of Consciousness” which proposes consciousness as function of brainwaves.